SitogabAntonio/SitogabAntonio/README.md

 About me 👇

-- 🌱 I’m currently learning **Front-End Development and a little about SQL**
+- 🌱 I’m currently learning **Back-End Development and a little about SQL**
 - 🏫 Study : Del Institute of Technology
 - 📍 Country : Indonesia
 - ✉️ Email  : antonio.girsang7@gmail.com